This post contains affiliate links. See my disclosure policy here.

 Method

-Add genever, velvet falernum liqueur, orange flower water, and cracked ice to a pint glass.
+Add genever, velvet falernum liqueur, and orange flower water to pint glass.

 Top with beer.